burakkcmn/RTLS_Wifi/README.md

 ## Features
 - **UART Communication:** Establishes communication between the ESP8266 and DWM1001.
 - **Device Initialization:** Controls the startup of the DWM1001, retrieves necessary information (chip ID, Bluetooth ID, version info, etc.), and performs version checks and updates.
-- **Server Registration:** Registers the device with the server and maintains a heartbeat mechanism.
 - **UDP Communication:** Uses custom packet structures for communication between the server and the anchor, including debug, location, registration, etc.
 - **Server Registration:** Registers the device with the server and maintains a heartbeat mechanism.
 - **Command Execution:** Executes various commands from the server, such as enabling/disabling logs, request retries, blinking, and changing IDs.